kelunik/acme-client/README.md

 ```

 ## Usage

+> **Note**: This client stores all data in `./data`, be sure to backup this folder regularly.
+> It contains your account keys, domain keys and certificates.

 Before you can issue certificates, you have to register an account first and read and understand the terms of service of the ACME CA you're using.
 For Let's Encrypt there's a [subscriber agreement](https://letsencrypt.org/repository/) you have to accept.